idkfelix/year12/Maths/Matrices.md

 	- The remaining row ($n$) and column ($m$) of the matrices will become the order
 	- the position of each element in the resulting matrix is formed from its row in the first matrix and its column in the second matrix
 	- Row of first matrix is effectively transposed and overlaid then the sum of the aligning elements products form the new element
-	- Matrices multiplication is non-commutative (cannot be rearranged, except if both matrices are diagonal)
+	- Matrices multiplication is generally  non-commutative (cannot be rearranged, except if both matrices are diagonal)
 $$
 \large
 \begin{align*}